Search for Schools

 On-Campus Medical Assistant Degree Programs

 Flathead Valley Community College’s medical assistant program offers a certificate of applied science.
-This program prepares graduates for careers in medical assisting which is in high-demand in northwest Montana.
+This program prepares graduates for careers in medical assisting, which are in high demand in northwest Montana.
 The program includes 180 hours of clinical experience, and graduates from this program had a 100 percent job placement rating in 2017, 2018, and 2019.
 Students who complete this program are prepared to sit for the certified medical assistant examination given by the Certifying Board of the American Association of Medical Assistants.

 - Location: Kalispell, MT